Frequently Asked Questions

 ADDITIONAL Home Owner Grant is $845 ($570 + $275)*

-Note: The Home Owner Grant amount is reduced or eliminated based on property value and minumum property tax payable.
+*Note: The Home Owner Grant amount is reduced or eliminated based on property value over $1,200,000 with a minimum property tax payable of $350 ($100 if you are claiming the additional home owner grant).

 The grant is located on the bottom of your tax notice that will be mailed out at the end of May.
-If you know your folio number and e-Hog password (located on your tax notice), you may claim your grant online.
+If you know your roll number and password (located on your tax notice), you may claim your grant online.
+Or you can download a generic home owner grant application form here.

 - Requests must be made using a Retroactive Home Owner Grant Application Form .

 - Applications must be submitted to the District of Mission Finance Department.
-Do not send forms to the Provincial Home Owner Grant Administration office as they may be delayed or fail to reach the District.
+Do not send forms to the Provincial Home Owner Grant Administration office as they may be delayed or fail to reach the District’s Finance Department.

-- Submissions must include the fully completed and signed form along with required supporting documentation.
+- Submissions must include the fully completed and signed Retro Home Owner Grant form along with required supporting documentation.

 More information and the application form can be found at the Province’s web site.